fvilarinho/akamai-siem-connector/README.md

 That's what you'll get here!

-This application provides a reliable and scalable way to collect Akamai Security Events (WAF, DDoS, BOT, etc.) and easily store it into SIEMs platforms.
+This application provides a reliable and scalable way to collect Akamai Security Events (WAF, DDoS, BOT, etc.) and easily store it into analytics platforms.

 ## 2. Maintainers
 - [Felipe Vilarinho](https://www.linkedin.com/in/fvilarinho)